Quorum: Germany

-In the German Bundestag at least half of the members (355 out of 709) must be present so that it is empowered to make resolutions.
+In the German Bundestag more than half of the members (currently 369 out of 736) must be present so that it is empowered to make resolutions.
 It is however common that fewer members are present, because they can still make effective decisions as long as no parliamentary group or 5% of the members of the parliament are complaining about the lack of quorum.
 This, in rare cases, is used by opposition parties to delay votes.

 Hong Kong

 Article 75 of the Basic Law of Hong Kong stipulates that the quorum required for the meetings of the Legislative Council of Hong Kong (LegCo) as "not less than one-half of its members".
 Between 1997 and 2012 the quorum was 30, and since 2012 it has been 35.
 Prior to 1997 transfer of sovereignty over Hong Kong, the quorum was set at 20.

 The quorum for the panels, committees and subcommittees is, nevertheless, one-third or three members, whichever the greater, as according to the Rules of Procedure.
 The three standing committees, namely, the Finance Committee, the Public Accounts Committee and Committee on Members' Interests, is exceptional that the quorums are 9, 3 and 3 respectively.